Four Things Done and Taught in Churches that Harm Christians-

 It’s questionable whether or not that proposed law would even pass constitutional muster.

-The second the words come out of my mouth the smug little wisenheimer I’m speaking with demands in a very chippy manner I produce my early childhood education degree, medical degree, or law degree or whatever stupid degree they deem necessary to continue the conversation.
-I then point out, as politely as I am able—that no one really needs a degree in a particular field—or any field for that matter to know whether or not what I said is true.
-My statement clearly falls under the heading of common sense, common knowledge or empirical wisdom.
-Nine times out of ten at this point in the conversation the smug little wisenheimer will roll their beady little eyes and tell me to come back when I’m qualified to give an opinion.
-I’m convinced we are witnessing the death of wisdom.
+In each case the second the words came out of my mouth the smug little wisenheimer I was speaking with demanded in a very chippy manner I produce my early childhood education degree, medical degree, or law degree or whatever stupid degree they deemed necessary to continue the conversation.
+In each case I pointed out, as politely as I was able—that no one really needs a degree in a particular field—or any field for that matter to know whether or not what I said is true.
+My statement clearly fell under the heading of common sense, common knowledge and empirical wisdom.
+Nine times out of ten at this point in the conversation the smug little wisenheimer rolled their beady little eyes and told me to come back when I’m qualified to give an opinion.

-I have nothing against knowledge, education or experts.
-In fact, I am all for knowledge.
-I love education.
 Experts are awesome and at times necessary.
-Furthermore, I am convinced wise people freely admit when they are dealing with a situation above their pay-grade or outside of their expertise.
+Furthermore, I am convinced wise people freely admit when they are dealing with a situation above their pay-grade or outside of their area of expertise.
 Intelligent people consult multiple counselors before forming an opinion or making a decision (Proverbs 11:14, Proverbs 15:22, Proverbs 24:6).

 However,

 There are a lot of potential problems with choosing to only take advice from an expert.
 For one thing, who exactly gets to decide who the expert is?
 Do we all get to pick our own expert?
 Or are the people in power the people who decide who the experts are?
 Is it you?
 Or is it the people in the media?
 Or your Mother?
+Or my Nana?

 It would be easy to settle on education as the qualifier for title of expert.